SteffenKraft/coding-challenge-frontend/README.md

 For the design of the dashboard, please refer to the provided [Figma](https://www.figma.com/file/bJINBUw3xoVfpbQ1BkPzs6/Untitled?node-id=1%3A2)
 We expect a pixel-perfect design.
 If you are not able to implement a particular requirement, please provide a description of what and why you could not implement.

-You can use any boilerplate/approach you prefer (nextjs, create react app, ...), but try to keep it simple.
-We encourage you to use your favorite tools and packages to build a solid React application.
+You can use any boilerplate/approach you prefer, but try to keep it simple.
+We encourage you to use your favorite tools and packages to build a solid application.

 You can assume that you do not have to support legacy browsers.
 Feel free to use modern features such as **fetch** or **flexbox**.